hyperledger/web3j-solidity-gradle-plugin/README.md

 check the [plugin page](https://plugins.gradle.org/plugin/org.web3j.solidity).
 The minimum Gradle version to run the plugin is `5.+`.

-[//]: # (FIXME Remove this paragraph after Sokt works without hotkeytlt)
+[//]: # (FIXME Remove these paragraphs after Sokt works without hotkeytlt)

-In addition, you'll need to add this repository to your `buildscript` configuration:
+In addition, for the legacy plugin application you will need to add this repository to your `buildscript` configuration:

 ```groovy
 buildscript {
     repositories {